tvtaerum/cGANs_housekeeping/README.md

 	plt.savefig(filename)
 	plt.close()
 ```
-###  8.  cGan stream:
+###  8.  cGan streams and data sources:
-The following is an outline of the programming steps required to replicate the results, and the code used to create the results along with programming fragments.
+The following is an outline of the programming steps and Python code used to create the results observed in this repository.
 #### a. download celebrity images from https://www.kaggle.com/jessicali9530/celeba-dataset
 #### b. create face shots from images using https://github.com/ipazc/mtcnn
 #### c. select out subset of images with attractive faces and compress